SAP/vscode-logging/CONTRIBUTING.md

 ### Committing Changes

+This project enforces [Angular style](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit) commit message conventions using a pre-commit hook.

-Use `git cz` to build conventional commit messages.
+It is recommended to use `git cz` command to construct the commit messages.

 - requires [commitizen](https://github.com/commitizen/cz-cli#installing-the-command-line-tool) to be installed.